©Arlene R. Taylor PhD www.arlenetaylor.org

 “And Chad?”
 I asked.

-Angie responded.
+Little humble, Angie responded.
 “Some of my behaviors have been most unattractive and down-right dysfunctional.
-As soon as I get home, I shall thank Chad for his patience and apologize for my episodes of pouting: my quiet emotional tantrums, as you put it.
-I shall also ask him to call my attention to any behaviors in the future that appear to involve pouting.”
+As soon as I get home, I shall thank Chad for his patience and apologize for my episodes of pouting.
+My quiet emotional tantrums, as you put it.
+I shall also ask him to call my attention to any future behaviors that appear to involve pouting.”